sebe2603/rock-paper-scissors-with-server/README.md

 ## 🗂️ Project Files

 .
+├── client_PS_project/
+│ └── client.py # Connects a player to the server
+│
+├── server_PS_project/
-├── server.py # Starts the game server
+│ ├── server.py # Starts the game server
-└── client.py # Connects a player to the server
+│ └── scores.txt # File storing the top scores

 ## ▶️ How to Run